-Each half term Collective Worship sessions are linked by a specific Christian value.
+Each half term Collective Worship sessions are linked by a specific School value.
 In consultation with our children, parents, Governors and staff we believe that the gifts of Respect, Service, Perseverance, Hope, Compassion, Truthfulness, Thankfulness, Friendship, Trust, Forgiveness, Peace and Courage; are the values we want our children to leave our school with.
 Whilst these gifts are inclusive of human values, we try to anchor them into the Christian faith by relating them to the Bible through stories and readings.
 To support and extend our thinking about each value, we use resources from Jumping Fish 'Teaching Values for life', and 'Picture News' and the online tool, Worship Workshop.
 This enables our worship programme to explore British values, environmental and topical issues and to celebrate significant figures and their contributions to human thought and development which illustrate the theme.

-We teach our Christian Values in a two year rolling cycle.
+We teach our School Values in a two year rolling cycle.
+Our values reflect a holistic approach to character development, aligning with both Christian teachings and broader societal virtues.

-Our Christian Values this year (Year A):
+Our School Values this year (Year A):